pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 (...)
 ```

-> **General notes:**
-> - All initialized endpoints will automatically expose all API methods and autonomously execute client requests.
-> - Managing requests timing is the user's responsibility: in case of very long processing times for certain methods, consider using an asynchronous approach to avoid blocking endpoints (e.g. sending an immediate response to the client to validate the request and a second response after process completion, for example through an event).
+#### General notes
+All endpoints automatically expose the full API and handle client requests autonomously.
+For methods with long processing times, consider an asynchronous approach: send an immediate validation response followed by an event notification upon completion.

 > **Notes on thread-safety:**
-> The current design is not thread-safe, particularly when using asynchronous libraries like ESPAsyncWebserver.
-However, in single-thread operation the behavior is deterministic and safe and can be quite reactive with proper endpoint implementation (e.g. splitting Serial messages in chunks to avoid blocking the main task with I/O operations).
-This will be a major focus for the next releases which will fully use FreeRTOS features.
-It will include:
-> - Mutex protection for APIServer methods
-> - Event queue system for broadcasts
-> - Dedicated tasks for request handling
-> - Proper timeout management, etc.
->
-> The idea is to isolate the API Server in a dedicated task to handle requests and events, while allowing the business logic to run in the main thread.
-This will allow to fully & safely benefit from the performance of dual core MCUs like ESP32-S3: one core can be dedicated to networking & API tasks (this is already the case for WiFi and TCP/IP stack), while the other one runs the business logic.
+> While deterministic and safe in single-thread operation, the current design is not thread-safe, particularly with asynchronous libraries like ESPAsyncWebserver.
+Smart endpoint implementation (like chunking Serial messages) helps maintain reactivity without blocking the main task.
+Future releases will leverage FreeRTOS features for true thread safety, including mutex protection, event queues, and dedicated task handling.
+The API Server will run in its own task, enabling dual-core MCUs like ESP32-S3 to efficiently split networking operations and business logic across cores - similar to how WiFi and TCP/IP stacks already operate.

 ## API Method Declaration